 Should You Go Back to College for a Teaching Degree?

-- Teaching is one of the most rewarding careers, offering long-lasting fulfillment.
+- Studies show that teaching is one of the most rewarding careers, offering long-term fulfillment.

-- Due to a growing teacher shortage, K-12 teachers are in high demand.
+- Due to a teacher shortage, K-12 teachers are in high demand, especially in underserved areas.

 - Most K-12 teachers make around $60,000 per year, though some earn over $90,000.